FFRF SLC

 During the month of August 2025, the Salt Lake Chapter of the Freedom From Religion Foundation ran a fundraising campaign for Holding Out Help, an organization that assists people who are trapped in restrictive polygamous communities and want to leave but don't have the means to do so on their own.
 Money that FFRFSLC members and other local freethinkers donated to this campaign was matched, dollar for dollar, by a charitable grant from the national FFRF office, thus doubling the effectiveness of each local person's donation.
 A total of $2,500 was raised during this campaign.

 Holding Our Help has a long track record of success in helping people get free from polygamous group control.
-It is estimated that there are 60,000-100,000 polygamists living in the Western United States, Canada and Mexico, with a majority of them residing in or around Utah.
-Each group, family and individual has a unique story, but most of the individuals served by Holding Our Help have faced forms of bondage and trauma.
-When someone leaves or is kicked out, they often experience loss of family, financial ruin, feeling judged, abandonment and loneliness.
-Holding Out Help is a safe place for them, providing a loving and caring body of people to give hope, counselling, legal aid, tutoring, and to assist with resources needed for a new and bright future.
+It is estimated that there are 60,000-100,000 polygamists living in the Western United States, Canada, and Mexico, with a majority of them residing in or around Utah.
+Each group, family, and individual has a unique story, but most of the individuals served by Holding Our Help have faced forms of bondage and trauma.
+When someone leaves or is kicked out, they often experience loss of family, financial ruin, feeling judged, abandonment, and loneliness.
+Holding Out Help is a safe place for them, providing a loving and caring body of people to give hope, counseling, legal aid, tutoring, and to assist with resources needed for a new and bright future.

 https://holdingouthelp.org/